-The method is suitable for poultry, cattle, sheep, goats and pigs (except neonates), when followed by pithing or bleeding.
+The method is suitable for poultry, cattle, sheep, goats, pigs and equids (except neonates), when followed by pithing or bleeding.

 Non-penetrating captive bolt

 A non-penetrating captive bolt is fired from a gun powered by either compressed air or a blank cartridge.
 There is no free projectile.